|

 Those with a previous history of concussion are more likely to have subsequent

-ones, especially if previous concussions caused loss of consciousness.
+ones.
 Furthermore, a recent investigation has shown that following a

 concussion, female soccer players have more symptoms and perform less well on